SoftwareAG/c8y-docs/content/users-guide/optional-services-bundle/cloud-fieldbus.md

 ##### <a name="addRegister"></a>Adding a register definition

-Click **Add** at the top right of the **Holding registers** section, to add a register definition.
+Click **Add Holding Register** in **Holding registers** section, to add a register definition.
 This opens a dialog to enter the details of the register definition:

 1. Enter the name of the register being displayed in the user interface.
 2. Optionally, enter the display category to structure your data in widgets.